Crowded pub with live sport on television

 Advertising

 Canberra is probably the only city in Australia where you can have a pint with a politician.
-You might even bond over golden schnitties, sing along to live tunes or rally behind the Raiders together.
+You might even bond over golden schnitties, sing along to live tunes or rally behind the Raiders together while watching the footy.

-While the Berra might not be overflowing with corner pubs like its coastal cousins, it compensates with some cracking watering holes that stretch from the inner city to the waterfront.
-Our Travel & News Editor, Melissa Woodley, lived in the capital home for four years, so you can bet she knows where to find a good pint.
-In this round-up of Canberra’s best pubs, you’ll find beer gardens galore (including one in a venue older than the city itself), live gigs and dance floors on Lonsdale Street, and perfectly cooked steaks at a Kingston favourite beloved by locals.
+While "The Berra" might not be overflowing with as many corner pubs as its coastal cousins, the city compensates with some cracking watering holes that stretch from the inner city to the waterfront.
+Our Travel & News Editor, Melissa Woodley, lived in the capital home for four years, so you can trust she knows where to find a good pint.
+In this round-up of the best pubs in Canberra, you’ll find beer gardens galore (including one in a venue older than the city itself), live gigs and dance floors, perfectly cooked steaks and more.
+Here are the best pubs in Canberra CBD and surrounds.

 Best pubs in Canberra